xukai92/bsp/README.md

 }
 ```

-The repo contains the following folders and files.
+The repo contains the following folders and files, including both source code and extra visualisation mentioned in the appendix (in [`suppl/`](https://github.com/xukai92/bsp/tree/main/suppl/)).

 `/`
 - `data/`: generated data and processed data